ManyaS-Git/ML-Foundations-From-Dirty-Data-to-Prediction/README.md

 This repository contains a collection of foundational machine learning notebooks focused on building strong preprocessing and modeling fundamentals using real-world datasets.

 It covers:
-~Data cleaning and missing value handling
+~Data cleaning and missing value handling   \n ~Train–test splitting
-~Train–test splitting
 ~Feature transformation (log / function-based) ~Feature selection techniques